MAG (video game): Suppression

-The smallest gameplay mode in terms of scale, was Suppression, which was the only mode that did not influence the Shadow War.
-Suppression was a team deathmatch mode that pits 32 players of one faction against 32 players of another.
+The smallest gameplay mode in terms of scale and the only mode that did not influence the Shadow War, Suppression was a team deathmatch mode that pits 32 players of one faction against 32 players of another.
 Provided they meet the qualification requirements, players can be assigned leadership positions in this game mode, although they have no leadership abilities.
 There are 4 Squad Leaders (SL) and 1 Platoon Leader (PL) per faction in this game type.
 Suppression makes use of modified maps from the Sabotage game mode.

 Sabotage

 Sabotage was the smallest mode of those with Shadow War influence.
 It was played by 64 players from two of the game's three factions, 32 players to a side.
 In Sabotage, the attacking team must work to secure two enemy satellite uplink centers—objectives A and B. Once both centers have been secured and simultaneously held, objective C is unlocked—the defending team's base.
 The attackers then need to plant an explosive charge at C and defend it until it explodes to win.
 As in Suppression, there are 4 SLs and 1 PL per faction in this game type.
 Again, they have no leadership abilities yet, but communication and organization is the leadership key to victory in this mode.
 The game runs on a 20-minute timer, countdown of which is paused while a charge is active at C. If the time expires before the attackers have destroyed C, the defenders win.